jsinger67/parol/docs/Tutorial.md

        ;
 ```

-In turn a line is a list of statements:
+In turn a line is a list of statements separated by colons:

 ```ebnf
 Line   : LineNumber Statement { ":" Statement } EndOfLine